BU-Spark/ml-bpl-liberator/README.md

 ## Column Extraction and Object Detection

 In order to segment articles out of the newspaper, a machine will need guiding entities that can signal the bounding boxes of article text.
-In many historic newspapers, just as in The Liberator, these come in the form of vertical dividing lines creating columns and smaller, thin horizontal lines separating the ends and starts of different articles.
+In many historic newspapers, just as in The Liberator, these come in the form of vertical dividing lines creating columns, and smaller, thin horizontal lines separating the ends and starts of different articles.

 Detecting these bounding lines was done using two processing methods.
-First, we considered, and in the end deployed, an object detection neural network that could recognize and label objects on a page image such as horizontal separators and vertical separators.
+First we considered, and in the end deployed, an object detection neural network that could recognize and label objects on a page image such as horizontal separators and vertical separators.
 This task was done by applying the trained model from a similar research task, [found here](https://arxiv.org/abs/2004.07317), with the corresponding GitHub repo [here](https://github.com/poke1024/bbz-segment).

 "bbz-segment", as the repo and project are called, was built for the exact same problem statement as ours: article segmentation on a historical newspaper, this one being a German paper named Berliner B¨orsen-Zeitung (BBZ).
 The difference in this task, however, is that BBZ is made with a much more complex article layout structure than what is seen anywhere on The Liberator.
 Still, the task of detecting article separators and other objects on the page remains the same.